Applications for the 2020 Grizedale Residency are now open. For more information and to apply, please visit the Grizedale Residency website.

 Two sculptors who work in any medium will be selected to work side by side, enabling them to explore, test and develop new ideas and processes.
 The key aim of this residency will be to encourage a shared verbal and visual dialogue between the two artists and ultimately inspire and further the language of their individual practice.

 Throughout the residency each artist will have access to a studio in the heart of the forest and will be given an introduction to how the forest is managed from forestry through to wildlife, from the team based at Grizedale.

 Accommodation is based a short drive away on the outskirts of Satterthwaite village in Low Bowkerstead, a Grade II listed traditional 17th Century cottage.

 The opportunity also includes an exhibition of work produced during the residency at the Forest Artworks Project Space.
 The exhibition will run from September to December 2020 and will be supported by a programme of talks and events.
 There is no additional fee for the exhibition and the selected artists are expected to give a talk about their projects at the launch of the exhibition.

 A short film will also be created exploring how the residency has developed and the impact of it on work of the sculptors.

 The residency is open to current members of the Royal Society of Sculptors and early-career sculptors (2nd/3rd year student or post graduate from universities based in the North West).

-For more information about Grizedale please visit their website.
+For more information and to apply, please visit the Grizedale Residency website.